-If you have $100 and you put it in a savings account that pays 2% per year, at the end of the first year you will have $102.
+If you have $100 and put it in a savings account that pays 2% per year, at the end of the first year, you will have $102.
 (100 x 2% or 100 x 1.02 = 102).
 So that is after one year.
-The questions asks how much you will haver after 5 years.
+The question asks how much you will have after five years.

 Working this out from day one:

 After five years, you would have $110.40, which is more than $102.